-(i) If a panel is convened, the panel will (ii) If a panel is not convened, the Office comprise three faculty members: one of the Provost shall reply in writing within chosen by the student, one chosen by fifteen school days of the receipt of the the dean, and one-who will function as appeal and shall state the decision of Step the panel chair-chosen by the Office One and affirm, modify, or overturn the of the Provost.
-The appeal shall be con- decision.
-The decision of the Office of the sidered at a meeting of the appointed Provost is final.
-The reply generated in (i) or fifteen school days following receipt of all persons currently involved -- the student, the appeal by the Office of the Provost. the dean, the dean's executive committee.
-The panel shall report to the Office of and if convened, the panel members.
-The the Provost within fifteen school days reply must also be reported to other camof its initial meeting.
-The Office of the pus entities as appropriate (e.g., the Office Provost shall reply to the student in of the Registrar, the Office of Admissions, writing within fifteen school days of the and the Office of Student Life).
-This reply receipt of the panel's report and shall will be filed in the permanent files of the
+(ii) If a panel is not convened, the Office of the Provost shall reply in writing within fifteen school days of the receipt of the appeal and shall state the decision of Step One and affirm, modify, or overturn the decision.
+The decision of the Office of the Provost is final.
+The reply generated in (i) or (ii) above will be reported to all persons currently involved--the student, the dean, the dean's executive committee, and if convened, the panel members.
+The reply must also be reported to other campus entities as appropriate (e.g., the Office of the Registrar, the Office of Admissions, and the Office of Student Life).
+This reply will be filed in the permanent files of the dean's offices and the provost's office.